kromka-chleba/perfect_city_mirror/README.md

 As you explore the City you can stumble upon Seba's lost memories and discover the truth behind his disappearance.

 ## Installation
-Shove the `perfect-city` directory into your `minetest/games` directory.
+Put the `perfect-city` directory into your `minetest/games` directory.

 https://wiki.minetest.net/Games#Installing_games